carol-en/shane-george-web/README.md

 ## Shane George Web

 Portfolio site using NextJS, Contentful, and Vercel for the client & illustator Shane George.
-Full Write up coming soon.